Northern Peru

 Day 5: Tarapoto - Moyobamba

 Our day begins with a drive towards the city of Moyobamba, where our next lodge is located.
-On route we will make a short stop at Puente Quiscarrumi to look for a colony of Oilbirds that live under a bridge.
+En route we will make a short stop at Puente Quiscarrumi to look for a colony of Oilbirds that live under a bridge.

 Waqanki is a family-owned reserve in the montane forests near the city of Moyobamba.
 We have a whole day at Waqanki, taking time to thoroughly explore the lodge surroundings, with lots of attention given to the hummingbird feeder station.
-Here the main attractions include Black-throated & Great-billed Hermits, Black-throated Mango, Violet-headed Hummingbird ,White-necked Jacobin, Fork-tailed Woodnymph, White-chinned Sapphire, and fantastic Rufous-crested Coquette; this is one of the best hummingbird locations we have seen anywhere in the world, with up to 20 species possible.
+Here the main attractions include Black-throated & Great-billed Hermits, Black-throated Mango, Violet-headed Hummingbird, White-necked Jacobin, Fork-tailed Woodnymph, White-chinned Sapphire, and fantastic Rufous-crested Coquette; this is one of the best hummingbird locations we have seen anywhere in the world, with up to 20 species possible.
 A real feast for the eyes!

 The forest around the feeders is extremely productive, and from the canopy tower there are good chances to see Mishana Tyrannulet, Chestnut-eared Aracari, Crested Oropendola, and many others.
-In the gardens of the lodge there are some feeders with fruit attracting different species of tanagers, which may include Tataupa Tinamou, Green-backed Trogon, mixed flocks including Paradise, Black-bellied, Blue-necked, Guira, and Golden Tanagers.

 The evening, we will spend time driving the short road near the lodge trying to find owls like Tropical Screech-Owl, Striped Owl, Black-banded Owl, or Band-bellied Owl.
 Overnight at Waqanki lodge.